Nirucoder/EVODOC_INTERNSHIP_TASK/README.md

-# 🧠 EVODOC — AI-Powered Medical Document Classifier
+# 🧠 AI-Powered Medical Document Classifier

 > **Hackathon Submission** | Full-stack AI system that classifies medical documents in real-time using a fine-tuned Small Language Model (SLM), with live RAM monitoring and full PostgreSQL persistence.